core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ~~~~
 {: #fig-rdao title='Resource Directory Address Option' align="left"}

-# Simple Directory Discovery {#simple}
+# Simple Registration {#simple}

 Not all endpoints hosting resources are expected to know how to implement the
 Resource Directory Function Set (see {{rd}}) hence cannot register with a Resource Directory.
-Instead, simple
-endpoints can implement the generic Simple Directory Discovery approach
+Instead, simple endpoints can implement the generic Simple Directory
-described in this section.
-An RD implementing this specification MUST
+Discovery approach described in this section.
+An RD implementing this
-implement Simple Directory Discovery.
-However, there may be security reasons
+specification MUST implement Simple Directory Discovery.
+However, there may
-why this form of directory discovery would be disabled.
+be security reasons why this form of directory discovery would be disabled.

 This approach requires that the endpoint makes available the hosted resources
 that it wants to be discovered, as links on its `/.well-known/core` interface as
 specified in {{RFC6690}}.

-The endpoint then finds one or more IP addresses of the directory server as described in {{simple_finding}}.
+The endpoint then finds one or more addresses of the directory server as described in {{simple_finding}}.

 An endpoint can send (a selection of) hosted resources to a directory server for publication as described in {{simple_publishing}}.